jhivandb/docs-choreo-dev/en/docs/develop-components/sharing-and-reusing/use-a-database-connection-in-your-component.md

 === "Component.yaml file (v1.1)"

-    1. Copy and paste the snippet from the in-line developer guide into the `component.yaml` file.
+    1. Copy and paste the snippet from the  developer guide into the `component.yaml` file.

         The following is a sample snippet: